Gravitational waves from the early universe: Primordial gravitational waves

 \subsection{The gravitational wave spectrum and the cosmological redshift}

+The correct correspondence between frequency and temperature does depend on the effective number of relativistic and entropic degrees of freedom, $g_\star$ and $g_{\star,s}$ respectively, as well as on the equation of the state of the universe.
+For the SM, the correspondence can be found in \cite{Saikawa:2020swg} and is plotted in Fig.~\ref{fig:gstar}.
+We can see mainly three major events (jumps) changing these effective numbers.
+They are associated with the EW phase transition at $T\sim100$ GeV, the QCD phase transition at $T\sim0.1$ GeV, and the $e^+e^-$ annihilation at $T\sim1$ MeV.
+The starting point in the UV for the SM is at $g_\star=g_{\star,s}=106.75$, while the endpoint is approximately $(g_\star,g_{\star,s})=(3.38,3.93)$ after neutrino decoupling \cite{Saikawa:2018rcs}.
+We can also see that the QCD phase transition event coincides with the range that PTAs can probe.

-Next, we relate the GW spectrum produced at a time $t$ long ago to the observable spectrum that is probed nowadays.
-Since the universe expands and the number of relativistic $(g_*)$ and entropy $(g_{*,s})$ degrees of freedom changes across different stages of the universe, there is a cosmological redshift that must multiply the evolution of the GW spectrum.
-In turn, the GW energy density behaves like radiation, decaying with the fourth power of the scale factor $a(t)$.
-Therefore,
+Since the universe expands and the degrees of freedom $g_\star$ and $g_{\star,s}$ change across different epochs, there is a cosmological redshift that must multiply the evolution of the GW spectrum.
+By knowing the relation between degrees of freedom, time, and frequency, we can write a final expression as

-In the fourth line, we assumed that the horizon re-entry occurred during the radiation domination era, in which $\Omega_r(t)=1$, and used the expression for the energy density in Eq.~\ref{eq:rad_en_den}.
-In the last line, we used conservation of entropy $S=g_{*,s} a^3 T^3$.
-Finally, by knowing the relation between degrees of freedom, time, and frequency, we can write a final expression as
+To derive this equation, we change variables from $t_0$ to $t$ and assume that the GW energy density behaves like radiation, decaying with the fourth power of the scale factor $a(t)$.
+Then, we consider the case for which horizon re-entry occurred during the radiation domination era, in which $\Omega_r(t)=1$, and use the expression for the energy density given by Eq.~\ref{eq:rad_en_den}.
+Finally, we use conservation of the entropy $S=g_{\star,s} a^3 T^3$.
+Explicitly, we have